natu-sg/22025992ASM03/Scenario01.md

-## Description
+✨ Scenario 01: Peer-review articles Q&A
+✅ Demonstration:
-A student uploads 5 academic articles and asks:
+The student uploads five peer-reviewed articles and asks:

-> "What are the most common limitations of using decision trees in business analytics?"
+“What are the most common limitations of using decision trees in marketing analytics?”

-NotebookLM responds by:
-- Highlighting 3 articles with relevant answers
-- Quoting paragraphs directly from those sources

-## Evaluation
-- **Accuracy & Relevance:** High.
-Returned paragraphs contain terminology like "overfitting", "low interpretability", and "bias in categorical splitting", all aligned with textbook definitions.
-- **Academic Usefulness:** Very useful for cross-comparing sources without manually scanning PDFs.
-- **Limitations:** Cannot detect nuances like outdated or low-quality sources.

-## Conclusion
-This feature enhances critical review skills and is suitable for production with human oversight.

-""",

-    "automatic_summarization.md": """# Scenario: Automatic Summarization
+NotebookLM highlights relevant excerpts from three sources, referencing overfitting, lack of generalization, and interpretability issues.

+🧠 Analysis:

+i.
+Accuracy & Relevance: NotebookLM accurately quotes relevant content and does not fabricate responses when data is unavailable.

+ii.
+Usefulness: Excellent for research queries, literature review, and comparative analysis.

+iii.
+Limitations:

+Does not evaluate source contradictions.

+No weighting of evidence strength.

+Low hallucination risk due to grounded quoting.